nathanRamaNoodles/Agario-Joy-Controller/README.md

 4. Wire the wii nunchuck to the arduino.
 5. play
 *may be necessary to change the center coordinates of the wii nunchuck in the arduino code*
+6. GO to agar.io website for testing.
+7. go fullscreen and position your mouse exactly on the center of the player(or cell).
+8. Type the ULTRA COMBO "CTRL+SHIFT+ALT+S"
+9. And that's it.
+Go and play!
+THe wii nunchuck's should map the computer's screen and move according to your movement of the joystick!
+10. Oh yeah, to exit type "ESC"
+11. To exit out of AUTOHOTKEY program, type "CTRL+ESC"

+Extra feature!
+a.
+Game Modes: While holding the nunchuck properly, make a stabbing movement up and then downward to change game modes.
+Current two games modes are AGAR.io(default) mode and Slither.io mode.
+b.
+There is also a mouse mode.
+First hold the c button on the nunchuck and then perform the *Game Mode from (part a)*.
+c.
+Scroll Mode 1(In Mouse Mode only): tilt the wii nunchuck sideways to engage scroll mode.
+In this mode, you move the joystick to scroll across pages.
+d.
+Scroll Mode 2(In Mouse Mode only):tilt the other way and you can scroll even FASTER!
+e.
+While in Mouse mode, shake nunchuck sideways to disable joystick.
+f.
+While in either Game Mode, shake nunchuck sideways to exit out of a game(Similar to typing "ESC")